Zenni Optical: History

 Zenni Optical was founded in 2003 by Tibor Laczay and Julia Zhen.
 Before being renamed to Zenni Optical when it began offering $7 and $8 glasses, the company was named 19dollareyeglasses.com.
 Around 2014, co-founder Zhen acquired the building occupied by the Marin Independent Journal to house Zenni.
 The company is based in Novato, California, where it employed 100 people in 2020.
 It has 1,000 employees at its 248,000-square-foot Chinese factory in Danyang, Jiangsu.
 The company operates a California warehouse to support West Coast orders.
-In 2020, it purchased a building in Obetz, Ohio, to act as a lab that molded lenses for frames employed nearly 100 people there by the end of 2022.
+In 2020, it purchased a building in Obetz, Ohio, to act as a lab that molds lenses for frames and employed nearly 100 people there by the end of 2022.
 The Ohio facility is twice as large as the California one.
 In 2022, robots took the place of some workers at Zenni's Novato facility.
 The robots checked a glasses' color and shape to confirm it is assigned to the right customer's bag.

 At the beginning of the 2018–19 NBA season, Zenni's name started being featured on the left side of the Chicago Bulls jersey.
 The company inked an agreement with the NBA team that lasted five years, allowing it to become the first brand featured on the Bulls' jersey patch.
 Bulls team members Ryan Arcidiacono, Wendell Carter Jr., and Zach LaVine became Zenni ambassadors.
 The company released an ad during Super Bowl LIV in February 2020 that featured George Kittle, a San Francisco 49ers tight end.
 A number of customers who visited their website after seeing the commercial encountered a message that eyeglasses deliveries would be delayed for between three and four weeks owing to the government's required suspension of factory work in response to the COVID-19 pandemic in mainland China.

 In 2013, Zenni had average daily sales of 3,500 glasses, which the San Francisco Chronicle said made it "one of the largest online purveyors of eyewear in the world".
 In 2019, the company sold almost six million glasses that year.
 Zenni had $390 million in revenue in 2021 and in 2022 had sold 45 million glasses starting from its founding.